-As you'd probably expect, if you opt for four-wheel drive or an automatic gearbox, you'll see a significant impact on running costs.
+As you'd probably expect, if you opt for four-wheel-drive you'll see a significant impact on running costs.
 The 148bhp 2.0-litre TDI 4Motion variant manages 44.8mpg on the combined cycle, with CO2 emissions from 165g/km.

 Unsurprisingly, the petrol versions don’t fare so well, due to the heavy weight of the car combined with the reduction in pulling power.
-The 1.5 TFSI EVO is found right across the wider Volkswagen range, here emitting 132g/km and returning around 40mpg in 148bhp guise; the more powerful 2.0-litre – available only with four-wheel drive – emits up to 175g/km and returns around 30mpg.
+The 1.5 TSI is found right across the wider Volkswagen range, emitting from 145g/km of CO2 and returning around 44.1mpg in 148bhp guise.
+However, all petrol cars get cylinder deactivation that shuts off two cylinders and helps to save fuel.